 - Prioritise and assess your housing applications, service eligibility, and complete tenancy sign-ups, including:

 - Allocating properties

-- Providing repairs, maintenance and major works services
+- Providing essential servicing, repairs, maintenance, and major works services

 - Offering assistance with debts and benefits